The Jammu & Kashmir Constituent Assembly

 Very few Indians had the distinction of being constitution framers twice over.
 In fact, there were only four: Sheikh Abdullah, Moti Ram Baigra, Mirza Afzal Beg and Maulana Mohammad Masoodi.
 On 22 January 1950, they joined their fellow Assembly colleagues to sign the Constitution of India 1950.
 But unlike their fellow Constituent Assembly members, constitution-making wasn’t over just yet.
 They returned to their home state to become Constitution framers again – this time to draft the Constitution of Jammu and Kashmir.

 In March 1948, the ruler of Jammu and Kashmir (J&K), Maharaja Hari Singh, signalled to his people, India and the world that his State would soon have a ‘democratic constitution based on adult franchise…’.
-Less than a year earlier, in dramatic political circumstances, J&K had acceded to the Indian Union on terms that allowed it to retain much of its autonomy.
+Less than a year earlier, in dramatic political circumstances, J&K had acceded to the Indian Union on terms in the Instruments of Instruction that allowed it to retain much of its autonomy.

 Image Credits: Hindustan Times